 Finally, ATM fees can take a chunk out of a customer’s account in moments.
 When someone chooses to use an ATM outside of their bank’s network, they’ll pay $4.72, on average, each time they withdraw money.

 Each bank fee might feel small when you consider its face value, but these figures add up over time.
 However, not all accounts are built the same.
-The SoFi Checking and Savings® online banking account has no account fees, can earn up to up to 3.25% APY, and no fees at over 55,000 ATMs.
+The SoFi Checking and Savings® online banking account has no account fees, can earn up to 4.20% APY, and no fees at over 55,000 ATMs.

 Everyone budgets a little differently, and what might feel wasteful for some could be intentional budgeting and spending for others.
 However, sizable banking fees don’t need to be part of anyone’s spending.